-NOTE: An accurate way to test for air leaks is to fit a shut-off valve to an air pressure gauge, once 620 KPA [90 PSI] is reached shut the valve off, disconnect the air hose, and watch to see if there is any drop in pressure.
-Any pressure drop will indicate an air leak.
-(Fig.12.)
+NOTE: An accurate way to test for air leaks is to fit a shut-off valve to an air pressure gauge (Available as ARB part #0770005).
+Charge with shop air until 620 KPA [90 PSI] is reached, shut the valve off, disconnect the air hose, and watch to see if there is any drop in pressure.
+Any gradual pressure drop indicates an air leak.
+(Fig.14.)